Shake Hands with the Devil (1959 film): Plot

-When Liam O'Sullivan (Noel Purcell), a top IRA leader, is wounded escaping from prison, O'Shea agrees to accompany the unit to the rendezvous point to treat him.
-O'Sullivan is discovered in the boot of the car of aged Lady Fitzhugh (Sybil Thorndike) and killed in a shootout by the British.
-When the soldiers check the people in the nearby pub (where the IRA men are waiting), Terence O'Brien (Richard Harris) tries to hide a pistol he brought (against Noonan's explicit orders).
+When Liam O'Sullivan, a top IRA leader, is wounded escaping from prison, O'Shea agrees to accompany the unit to the rendezvous point to treat him.
+O'Sullivan is discovered in the boot of the car of aged Lady Fitzhugh and killed in a shootout by the British.
+When the soldiers check the people in the nearby pub (where the IRA men are waiting), Terence O'Brien tries to hide a pistol he brought (against Noonan's explicit orders).
 When it is found, it is O'Shea who is taken away.
-He is brutally beaten by Colonel Smithson of the Black and Tans (Christopher Rhodes), but refuses to talk.
+He is brutally beaten by Colonel Smithson of the Black and Tans, but refuses to talk.
 Lenihan leads a raid to rescue him.
 At that point, O'Shea decides to join the IRA.

 Lady Fitzhugh is sentenced to prison and goes on a hunger strike.
-Lenihan kidnaps Jennifer Curtis (Dana Wynter), the widowed daughter of a top British adviser, to try to force a prisoner exchange.
+Lenihan kidnaps Jennifer Curtis, the widowed daughter of a top British adviser, to try to force a prisoner exchange.
 Complications ensue when Kerry falls for her.
 When Kitty gets into trouble, both with Lenihan and the British, she decides to leave Ireland.

 Lenihan prepares to assassinate Colonel Smithson at the dock.
 However, he suspects he has been betrayed when Kitty, purely by coincidence, tries to board a ship there.
 During the ensuing shootout, Lenihan shoots Kitty dead in cold blood.

 When the men reassemble at a lighthouse, they hear two bits of news.
 First, Lady Fitzhugh has died.
 Second, the British have offered a peace treaty.
 The General is satisfied to have peace, but not Lenihan.
 When he decides to execute Mrs. Curtis, O'Shea has to stop him.
 They exchange shots, and Lenihan is killed.